 There is not an exact rule or number for how long your baby should sleep in a bassinet.

-In general, babies can sleep for a minimum of 3 months in a bassinet, and usually a maximum of 6 months.
+In general, babies can sleep in them for a minimum of 3 months, and usually a maximum of 6 months.

 The advice from the American Academy of Pediatrics (AAP) is that a baby should sleep in a crib before they are 6 months old.